 People must understand that any company that tells you they can make you completely anonymous while online, is outright lying to you.
 Even though we at SurfBouncer have no idea of where you are surfing and keep no records of your surfing activities, you could still be traced.
 However, being able to do this involves a lot of money and resources.
 Could some government agency with huge resources track you through any VPN?
 Sure they could.
 And nobody could stop them.
 However, spending the time, resources and money to break the VPN protection is impractical and not likely for the typical web user.

 The Personal VPN will:

 Help prevent identity theft by masking your IP address and encrypting your data

-Help prevent web sites from gathering data on you and profiling you
+Help prevent web sites, ISP's and government agencies from gathering data on you and profiling you

 Give an anonymous presence on the internet for the legitimate purposes that most people are seeking from such a service